neil-vqa/reactant/README.md

     </a>
 </p>

-(WIP) Generate code for *models, views, and urls* based on Python type annotations.
+Generate code for *models, views, and urls* based on Python type annotations.
 Powered by [pydantic](https://github.com/samuelcolvin/pydantic/).
 Influenced by [SQLModel](https://github.com/tiangolo/sqlmodel).

-*reactant* aims to be non-intrusive and disposable as possible, but also to give usable and sensible code defaults.
+*reactant* aims to be non-intrusive and disposable, but also to give usable and sensible code defaults.

-Who wants an entire new dependency just to generate code?
-I don't, she doesn't, he doesn't, we don't.
-So, if you're like us, just spawn a new virtual environment somewhere for this.
+*reactant* does **not enforce** a particular application structure.
+Instead, it adheres to the default/minimal/common structure of the supported frameworks, and it is up to the developer to make use of the generated code to fit it to their application.
+Contibutions are warmly welcomed if you believe a particular structure is widely used and can benefit from code generation.

 ## Supported Frameworks